AndriyKalashnykov/gqlgen-graphql-subscriptions/README.md

-# golang-graphql-subscriptions
+# gqlgen-graphql-subscriptions

-GraphQL Subscriptions example with Go
+GraphQL Subscriptions with Go and gqlgen